petkaantonov/bluebird/README.md

 The value of boolean flags is determined by presence, if you want to pass false value for a boolean flag, use the `no-`-prefix e.g. `--no-debug`.

  - `--main` - Whether to build the main build.
 The main build is placed at `js/main` directory.
 Default `false`.
  - `--debug` - Whether to build the debug build.
 The debug build is placed at `js/debug` directory.
-Default `true`.
+Default `false`.
  - `--zalgo` - Whether to build the zalgo build.
 The zalgo build is placed at `js/zalgo` directory.
 Default `false`.
  - `--browser` - Whether to compile the browser build.
 The browser build file is placed at `js/browser/bluebird.js` Default `false`.
  - `--minify` - Whether to minify the compiled browser build.
 The minified browser build file is placed at `js/browser/bluebird.min.js` Default `true`.